genevaers/Workbench/docs/DemoViews.md

 ## How to access the Demo views in the Workbench

+Not downloaded and run the GenevaERS Demo?
+See [here](https://genevaers.github.io/demo/)

 To see how the demo reports are configured, do the following:

 (Place instructions here.)